Asbestos

 The U.S. Consumer Product Safety Commission (CPSC) recommends leaving asbestos products alone if they’re non-friable (sturdy and not at risk of decomposing).

-That said, you could ask a professional to remove the asbestos for your peace of mind.
+That said, you could have an asbestos remediation professional remove them for your peace of mind.

 Asbestos Compensation Options